airpair/angular-controllers-the-dry-way/post.md

 });
 ```

-3- In each controller create template method using Angular service.
-Create an object of the template method, and override the default functions implementation you with to modify.
+3- In each controller create create an object of the template method, and override the default functions implementation you wish to modify.

 ```javascript
 //Second Controller